 Ms. Comegan has over 10 years of management and leadership experience with First Nation communities and First Nation not-for-profit organizations.
 In her current role as Executive Director of the Bimose Tribal Council in Kenora, Ms. Comegan provides operational supervision, leadership and direction to BTC’s senior management team.
 Ms. Comegan’s work experience has exposed her to the opportunities and challenges faced by First Nations communities in relation to health, social services, infrastructure, and operations and maintenance, including water and wastewater operations.

-Ms. Comegan has worked directly with Chief and Council and Boards of Directors over the course of her career.
+Ms. Comegan has worked directly with Chief and Councils and Boards of Directors over the course of her career.
 Her board work has allowed her to develop a strong working knowledge of board governance and roles and responsibilities, having served on the national First Nations Financial Management Board, currently as Chair of the Audit and Risk Management Committee, the Aboriginal Financial Offers Association, the Aboriginal Chamber of Commerce and the Weechi-it-te-win Child and Family Services organization.
 Her Board work has also allowed her to develop a strong national network with First Nations.